zksync-association/zkminters/README.md

 # Minter Mods

-Minter mods are composable “ZkMinter” extension contracts that you can plug into tokens or layer onto other minter mods to enforce custom mint rules without touching the core token logic.
+Minter mods are composable contracts that can plug into tokens to enforce custom mint rules without touching the core token logic.
+Some examples of custom mint rules include access control based on ERC-1155 ownership, daily or periodic rate limits, and capping the total mint amount.

 Each mod includes a specific policy—caps on total supply, ERC-1155 balance checks, daily or periodic rate limits, delayed mint requests, and more.